How to Get a Full Scholarship to Cornell University: A Real Student Success Story

 Cornell did not admit a perfect student.

-It admitted a student who cared enough to act.
+It admitted a student who took action.

 That is the difference between: